RhiannonSJ/LArSoft_MCRecoTests/README.md

 ## VtxParameters
 Main module for calculating parameters which may characterise the primary vertex for NuMuCC events

-## Fhicl files
+## fcl [folder]
-Corresponding to the running of each analyser
+Fhicl files corresponding to the running of each analyser

-## SBN\_Workshop [folder]
-Folder containing plots from the SBN workshop, October 23-27th 2017

 ## macros, plots [folders]
-Some older directories holding a macro and some original plots
+Directories holding a macro and any plots produced